FrancoisSuzeau/Solar-System/README.md

 + Intel(R) UHD Graphics (DirectX 12 FL 12.1)

 ## How to use
-At the launch, all the textures, audio, font files are loaded.
+At the launch, all the textures, audio, font files are loaded and config file.
 You can follow this load on the terminal command if you had launch the program with it.
 After a while the Solar System appears with all planets and moons.
 For now, planets and moons are only rotating, I haven't create orbital mechanics yet